lohilabs/blog/Why Reactive Cocoa.md

 ## Non-Linear Programming

 I'm not a classically trained, CS Degree wielding programmer.
 I did a lot of multimedia before ending up programming for my day job.
-It has it's plusses and minuses, but it's allowed me some outside perspective on things.
+It has it's pluses and minuses, but it's allowed me some outside perspective on things.
 For instance I've seen this whole non-linear concept play out a couple times.

 Photoshop didn't used to have non destructive editing.
 You would make your edits (inputs) over time and your only recourse for change was your undo history.
 When computers became powerful enough, the timeline intrinsic to the linear editing process was replaced by a lot of non-destructive layers and filters.
 You didn't have to worry about the order you did things (as much).
 The computer handled combining all the inputs (filters, masks, etc) for you as long as you leveraged them properly.

-The same thing occured with video editing and compositing.
+The same thing occurred with video editing and compositing.
 Initially it was done with destructive edits, where you were literally altering the original video file and could only go back so far as undo allowed (or to your last backup).
 Then the whole process went non-linear and we were given non-destructive filters and the ability to adjust your edits an infinite amount of times.

 This change to non-linear tools allow for amazing levels of flexibility and creativity, giving the artists several orders of magnitude more power to realize their visions.